Ackley Bridge will return to Channel 4 for a fourth series.

 The award-winning show will return with a revised format, airing across ten, 30-minute long episodes rather than the previous hour-long instalments.

-Ackley Bridge series 4 air date
+Ackley Bridge series 4 release date

 Ackley Bridge series 4 cast